Coronavirus / COVID-19 Information

 Our intent is to be as transparent as possible.
 We will continue to update communications regularly.

-- Audi: Audi has resumed production of all models except the A4 and A5, which will resume production by the end of May.
+- Audi: Audi has resumed production of all models.

-- Honda: Honda of America Manufacturing resumed operations at a dozen plants in the United States, Canada, and Mexico on May 11.
+- Honda: Honda of America Manufacturing has resumed operations at a dozen plants in the United States, Canada, and Mexico.

-- Kia: Production at Kia’s plant in West Point, Georgia will resume on April 27.
-The company originally stated that the plant was reopening April 13.
+- Kia: Kia has resumed production at its plant in West Point, Georgia.
 The corporate office continues working from home.

 - Mazda: Mazda reports that production has not been severely affected.